Xenium-Development/Xen-Load-Balancer/README.md

 It's simple to setup on windows.
 Simply install Visual Studio (2017 preferred) and launch the .sln file and press Build!

 ### To Compile On Linux
-Make sure you install the build-essential package from the repository:
-``sudo apt install -y build-essential``
+Make sure you install the build-essential package from the repository: ``sudo apt install -y build-essential``

+Once that is done and all setup, navigate to the project folder and type the following command:

+``g++ *.cpp -o Listener.elf -L /usr/lib -lpthread``

 ## Configuration Files
 There are two configuration files included inside the folder, these are to be used with the compiled executable.